UofTCoders/council/course/RQM-ecology-topics.md

 	- calculating trajectories using forward finite difference
 	- plotting phase portraits in R
 	- plotting null clines and fixed points - possibly solving in R as well?
+	- Examples: use models previously analyzed on the board

 ### Lesson 5.
 Fitting models to data